 Cloves can also bolster strong bones and help the body ward off bacteria.
-Taking cloves might help naturally fight or prevent various types of cancer.

 If a member of your family or prepper tribe is stricken with ulcers, blood sugar problems, or liver issues, growing or stockpiling cloves as a part of your survival apothecary plan could be highly beneficial.

 This herb is rich in antibacterial, antiseptic, anti-infectious, and antiviral properties.
-Eucalyptus has been used for thousands of years in natural Chinese, Greek, Indian, and eastern European natural medicines.
+Eucalyptus has been used for thousands of years in natural Chinese, Greek, Indian, and Eastern European natural medicines.
 In fact, hospitals in Europe used eucalyptus to clean urinary catheters into the 19th century.

 Eucalyptus is often used as a base ingredient in natural remedies and homemade medications for respiratory illnesses, the common cold, to make inhalants to relieve congestion and to create cough lozenges to relieve sore throats.

 Gargling with eucalyptus leaves can help alleviate the scratching and soreness often associated with bronchitis, a sore throat, and sinusitis.
 The herb is a quality natural expectorant, as well.

 This antiseptic herb is good for far more than aromatherapy oils and wax melts.
 Lavender is often used in natural remedies for minor burns, rashes, and abrasions.

 It has also been part of natural medicines designed to alleviate depression, insect bites, headache pain, digestive issues, toothaches, hair loss prevention, and sprains.